mhadaily/breweryUp-Ember/README.md

 This application has 3 environment for deployment

-1- Development
+1. Development
-2- Staging
+2. Staging
-3- Production
+3. Production

 simply run the following command:

 ```commandline
 AWS_ACCESS_KEY_ID=[yours] AWS_SECRET_ACCESS_KEY=[yours] ember deploy production --activate=true
 ```
-you are able to to deploy to S3 in Production environment.
-All build, revision, Gzip and other pipeline for deployment has been done and will be deploy automatically.
+you are able to deploy to S3 in Production environment.
+All build, revision, Gzip and other pipeline for deployment has been done and will be deployed automatically.
 ENJOY!

 ## CORS issue
 Answer from BreweryDB: